phips28/facebook-live-video/README.md

 ---

-If your phantomjs script stuck use to kill every process:
+If your phantomjs script stuck (sometimes it doesnt stop after a ctrl + c) use to kill every process:
 ```
 pkill -f  phantomjs
 ```